e-gun/HipparchiaWindows/README.md

 1. you might want to grab [golang](https://golang.org/doc/install) if you are going to build [HipparchiaGoDBHelper](https://github.com/e-gun/HipparchiaGoDBHelper)
 1. if you do that you need [GCC](http://tdm-gcc.tdragon.net/download) too
-1. loadar from stored SQL in the builder has to call `psql.exe`, but that location is a moving target: `/Program Files/PostgreSQL/NN/bin/psql.exe` where NN might be `10`, `11`, `12`, `13`, ...: watch out for file not found errors.
+1. loader from stored SQL in the builder has to call `psql.exe`, but that location is a moving target: `/Program Files/PostgreSQL/NN/bin/psql.exe` where NN might be `10`, `11`, `12`, `13`, ...: watch out for file not found errors.
 1. there is a pickling problem with multiprocessing (again), so the `HipparchiaGoDBHelper` is the safe bet until something in the `1.7.6+` range addresses this; try [HipparchiaGoBinaries](https://github.com/e-gun/HipparchiaGoBinaries) if building is not your thing.
+Note that searches via the helper are in theory (and, it seems, in practice as well) going to be significantly faster.
 1. `vectors` ought to work if you can figure out how to install `gensim`: sill more dependencies...: `building 'gensim.models.word2vec_inner' extension... error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/`